Special Weather Statement issued for Graham, Norton by NWS - News Break

 Special Weather Statement issued for Graham, Norton by NWS

-Effective: 2021-05-26 16:40:00 CDT Expires: 2021-05-26 20:45:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Graham; Norton SIGNIFICANT WEATHER ADVISORY FOR SOUTHEASTERN NORTON AND GRAHAM COUNTIES UNTIL 845 PM CDT At 832 PM CDT, Doppler radar was tracking a strong thunderstorm 4 miles northeast of Hill City, moving northeast at 35 mph.
-Nickel size hail and winds in excess of 40 mph will be possible with this storm.
-Locations impacted include Hill City, Bogue, Nicodemus, Penokee and Saint Peter.
-A Tornado Watch remains in effect until 200 AM CDT for northwestern and west central Kansas.alerts.weather.gov
+Effective: 2021-05-26 18:05:00 CDT Expires: 2021-05-27 01:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Target Area: Graham; Norton SIGNIFICANT WEATHER ADVISORY FOR NORTON AND GRAHAM COUNTIES UNTIL 100 AM CDT At 1217 AM CDT, Doppler radar was tracking a strong thunderstorm 6 miles north of Edmond, or 8 miles south of Norton, moving southeast at 30 mph.
+Half inch hail and wind gusts up to 50 mph will be possible with this storm.
+Locations impacted include Norton, Hill City, Almena, Lenora, Morland, Bogue and Edmond.
+A Tornado Watch remains in effect until 200 AM CDT for northwestern Kansas.alerts.weather.gov